Schmavery/facebook-chat-api/DOCS.md

 <a name="getThreadHistory"></a>
 ### api.getThreadHistory(threadID, amount, timestamp[, callback])

-Takes a threadID, amount number, a timestamp, and a callback.
+Takes a threadID, number of messages, a timestamp, and a callback.

 __note__: if you're getting a 500 error, it's possible that you're requesting too many messages.
 Try reducing that number and see if that works.